JCC High School Counseling Center

 If a student plans to participate in Division 1 or 2 college athletics, they need to register at NCAA.com with the eligibility center.
 Talk to high school coaches.
 Talk to our Athletic Director.
 Register early!
 Student athletes are advised to use a Division I or II worksheet from NCAA to track quality points.
 All required JCC HS classes are approved as core courses except Geometry in Construction.
 It is recommended student athletes take two years of Spanish and a 4th year of higher level math and/or science to meet initial eligibility standards.

-Official transcript requests for all JCC graduates and past students are handled by our administrative assistant in the high school office.
+Official transcript requests for all JCC graduates and past students are handled by the administrative assistant in the high school office.

-All current students have access to view their transcripts on their IC account under "documents."
-If an official transcript is needed, it is requested from the school counselor.
-Forms are available in the Counseling Center.
-During the summer, stuents must contact staff in the high school or district office.
+All current students have access to view and print their transcripts from their Infinite Campus account under "documents."
+If an official transcript is required, it is requested from the school counselor.
+Forms are available in the Counseling Center or a student can request the release of their confidential transcript by emailing darcy.reedlusk@jccschools. net and listing the email they want it sent to.
+Transcripts are sent within 3 school days of the request.

-Final transcripts for all graduates will be mailed after the graduation ceremony to the college/university the graduate lists on the "Future Plans" document created by the Administrative Assistant to the Principlal for the graduation program.
-The document serves as the graduate's release their confidential student record.
+Final transcripts for all graduates are mailed after the graduation ceremony to the college/university the graduate lists on the "Future Plans" document created by the Administrative Assistant to the Principal for the graduation program.
+The document serves as the graduate's release of their confidential student record to the college/university listed.

 When student athletes register with a clearing house, a release for a transcript is automatically generated and the transcript will be submitted by the high school counselor.
 Athletes are encouraged to register early so all requirements are planned for and met during their high school career so they are ready to participate at college.